Burke Fellowships in Theoretical Physics and Astrophysics

 are an equal opportunity employer and all qualified applicants will receive

-consideration for employment without regard to race, color, religion, sex, sexual
+consideration for employment without regard to age, race, color, religion, sex, sexual

 orientation, gender identity, or national origin, disability status, protected